Web Terminal

 Integration with /play

 The /play Web SQL UI embeds the web terminal as a dockable panel.
 Toggle it with the terminal icon in the sidebar or press the ~ key when the query editor is empty.
-The /play page detects /webterminal availability at load time and hides the terminal controls when the endpoint is unavailable (for example, when the experimental setting is not enabled).
+The /play page detects /webterminal availability at load time and hides the terminal controls when the endpoint is unavailable (for example, when enable_webterminal is set to false).

 Security considerations